madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 .. figure:: /generated/reei/gauss-plot.png
    :name: reei-gauss-plot

-   Gaussian probability density function, a sample regression.
+   A sample regression of the Gaussian probability density function.

-.. table:: Numerical values corresponding to the example in :numref:`reei-gauss-plot`.
+.. table:: Numerical values corresponding to the example in \
+   :numref:`reei-gauss-plot`.
    :name: reei-gauss-data
    :class: data-table